 Penalty Fare Notices, in differing formats, are issued for a variety of reasons.
 One example of this is when transport providers operate Penalty Fare Schemes as part of their overall Revenue Protection strategy to reduce ticketless travel.
 On routes where stops are frequent and trains or buses are busy, it's not always possible to check every passenger’s ticket between every station or every bus stop.

-A Penalty Fare Notice must be paid or appealed against within the stated time in order to avoid further costs or action being taken by the Transport Provider to recover the debt.
+A Penalty Fare Notice must be paid or appealed against within 21 days of the day after the date of issue to avoid further costs, or action being taken by the Transport Provider to recover the debt.
+If the penalty fare notice was issued on a Transport for London service you have 21 days from the date of issue to make payment or appeal.

 An Unpaid Fare Notice is not the same as a Penalty Fare Notice.
-Where the incident is considered to fall outside of the scope of the Railways (Penalty Fare) Regulations 1994, Unpaid Fare Notices are issued in accordance with the Transport Provider's Policy & Procedures and the National Rail Conditions of Carriage.
+Where the incident is considered to fall outside of the scope of the Railways (Penalty Fare) Regulations 2018, Unpaid Fare Notices are issued in accordance with the Transport Provider's Policy & Procedures and the National Rail Conditions of Travel.

 An Unpaid Fare Notice must be paid or appealed against within the stated time in order to avoid further costs or action being taken by the Transport Provider to recover the debt.

-For more information, download a copy of the current National Rail Conditions of Carriage by visiting Documents
+For more information, download a copy of the current National Rail Conditions of Travel by visiting Documents.

 You should explain why you were unable to produce a valid ticket or other authority to travel and provide any further information or evidence to support your explanation when appealing.
 The Caseworker will not be able to obtain evidence or contact witnesses on your behalf so it is important that you include everything that you feel will help to support your appeal.

-It is in your best interest to send everything together when appealing but, if you do send anything separately, it must be within the 21 day period of time allowed for appeal and it must clearly be marked with the relevant penalty fare or unpaid fare notice number for cross referencing purposes.
+It is in your best interest to send everything together when appealing but, if you do send anything separately, it must be within 21 days after the date of issue for penalty fare notices and within 21 days from the date of issue for unpaid fare notices and it must clearly be marked with the relevant penalty fare or unpaid fare notice number for cross referencing purposes.

 AS Caseworkers will consider your appeal facts and evidence together with that of the issuing company where appropriate.
 However, as mentioned above, the Caseworker will not collect evidence for you.
 You should not, for example, say in your appeal: “If you want more details please contact xxx or check my ticket history records”.
 Due to Data Protection legislation AS is restricted in what information it is able to collect about you and as such you must provide the evidence that you want to have considered.

 Please ensure that you include all the details and all the supporting evidence at the time of appealing.
 You may upload documents at the appropriate point when appealing through this site.
-Please do not submit appeal information or supporting evidence via other routes or via the IRCAS website as this should solely be used for payment or customer service contacts only.
+Please do not submit appeal information or supporting evidence via other routes or via the IRCAS website.

 Alternatively, you may post cheques or postal orders to IRCAS, PO Box 212, Petersfield GU32 9BQ.
-Please ensure that you make cheques and postal orders payable to IRCAS and that you write the number of your penalty fare notice or unpaid fare notice on the reverse.
-Please ensure that you keep Postal Order receipt for reference.
+Please ensure that you make cheques and postal orders payable to IRCAS and that you write the number of your Penalty Fare Notice or Unpaid Fare Notice on the reverse.
+Please ensure that you keep the Postal Order receipt for reference.
+It is your responsibility to ensure that postal payments are received in time and to obtain proof of posting.

-You can only appeal via our website if you have a valid penalty fare or unpaid fare reference number and a copy of the notice in front of you when completing the appeal pages.
-If you did not receive a copy of any notice when stopped then it is possible that you were not actually issued with a penalty fare or unpaid fare notice on this occasion.
+You can only appeal via our website if you have a valid Penalty Fare or Unpaid Fare reference number.
+If you did not receive a copy of any notice when stopped then it is possible that you were not actually issued with a Penalty fare or Unpaid Fare Notice on this occasion.
 The transport provider may be dealing with the matter in a different way and, if this is the case then you must wait to hear from them directly.
-AS is not able to intervene in anything other than penalty fare or unpaid fare notice issues.
+AS is not able to intervene in anything other than Penalty Fare or Unpaid Fare Notice issues.

-However, if you still believe that you were issued a Penalty Fare or Unpaid Fare Notice but you did not receive a copy or, have subsequently lost it you can appeal by downloading the Appeals form available within our Document Library for post or fax submission.
+However, if you still believe that you were issued a Penalty Fare or Unpaid Fare Notice but you did not receive a copy or, have subsequently lost it you can appeal by downloading the Appeals form or post or fax submission.
 If you complete the form as fully as possible the AS team will search for your notice details and assess your case when a match is made.
-Alternatively you can appeal by sending a written appeal to AS, PO Box 212 Petersfield GU32 9BQ giving as much information as possible to enable the AS team to search for your notice details.
+Alternatively, you can appeal by sending a written appeal to AS, PO Box 267 Petersfield GU32 9FH giving as much information as possible to enable the AS team to search for your notice details.

 Please include details of the date, time and place where your journey began and ended and the passenger details given at the time of issue.